Tomzkk/assignment-gis/documentation.md

 ## Data

 Data of accidents were retrieved from Fatality Analysis Reporting System ([FARS](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars)).
 These data were available in .csv format.
-In order to import these data into the database I first created table containing same columns as said .csv file and then [copied](http://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/) them into the database.
+In order to import these data into the database I first created table containing columns identical to said .csv file and then [copied](http://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/) them into the database.
 I created an indexes on geometry and geography in order to speed up the queries execution.
 Other data (roads, counties, texas itself) were retrieved from OSM, specifically by downloading .osm.pbf file of Texas from [here](https://download.geofabrik.de/north-america.html).
 I imported these data into the database using osm2pgsql and created indexes where it was needed to speed up the execution.